PeepalFarm/peepalfarm.github.io/markdown/volunteering.md

 As a volunteer you will participate in ongoing activity by working alongside a staff member.
 This can mean helping in the kitchen, in the farm, or assisting with animal treatments.

-If you are inclined, you can do their own projects like community classes, making videos, helping with adoptions, fundraising, etc.
+If you are inclined, you can do your own projects like community classes, making videos, helping with adoptions, fundraising, etc.

 **[Click here to apply for volunteering](https://goo.gl/9kJYdv)!**